top of page

 We will be haunting your inbox soon...

-M. R. James' Canon Alberic's Scrap-book: A 5 Minute Summary and Literary Analysis
+M. R. James' Canon Alberic's Scrap-book: A Detailed Summary and a Literary Analysis

 Commonly rated among the top ten of James’ stories by his admirers, “Canon Alberic’s Scrap-Book” stands out as having many of the great tropes of what has come to be called a “Jamesian” tale: it follows a starchy English academic on an ill-fated holiday to a remote, backwards town (far from the Hobbit-esque comforts and required civility of Cambridge) where he is hopelessly drawn in by the allure of a sinister antique which brings with it a spectral guardian – eager to make his acquaintance.